Human factors in diving equipment design: Distance lines and line markers, reels and spools

-Boarding the boat after a dive may require equipment to be removed in the water, and this presents another set of hazards, and the associated risks of injury and damage to or loss of equipment, some of which may be avoided if the diver does not have to take off equipment in the water, and heavy equipment does not have to be lifted over the side of the boat with fragile dangling components exposed to snagging, impact, and crushing hazards by crew or passengers.
-The necessity to remove fins before climbing some ladders reduces the diver's ability to swim back to the boat if they drift away.
-When boarding an anchored boat, some way of keeping within reach of the boarding area while removing equipment is required, and it may be necessary to use both hands to ensure secure removal and hand-over of some equipment.
-Suitable handholds, clip-off points and trailing lines can facilitate this activity.

 Diving chambers

 Medical lock on decompression chamber.
 Used to transfer medical supplies and food into and out of the chamber while it is under pressure.
 The door is locked by a 45 degree rotation.
 A safety interlock that prevents any rotation of the door while the lock is pressurised can be seen in the disengaged position, showing that it is safe to open the outer door.
 The gauge also shows that the pressure has been released.